ceandrade/personal_website/content/author/admin/_index.md

 [network function virtualization](https://en.wikipedia.org/wiki/Network_function_virtualization),
 among others. -->

-Hi, my name is Carlos Eduardo de Andrade and I'm a senior Inventive Scientist at AT&T Labs Research.
+Hi, my name is Carlos Eduardo de Andrade and I'm a Principal Inventive Scientist at AT&T Labs Research.
 I'm interested in the application of exact algorithms (mixed integer based) and heuristics like genetic algorithms, variable neighborhood search, and others, to deal with real large-scale problems.
 Currently, I am working in network design and orchestration/operation (including Software-Defined Networks).
 Several problems emerge in this context such as networking planning (several Steiner-tree-like problems), physical and virtual resource location and deployment (facility-location-like problems) used in network function virtualization, among others.

 Currently, I'm working on the following projects: